danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

     # ...
 ```

-Since the `docker-compose.yml` file is also committed into the project, we do not want to hard-code Github user names and PAT in this file either.
+Since the `docker-compose.yml` file is also committed into the project, we do not want to hard-code Github user names and tokens in this file either.
 Fortunately, docker compose supports the use of [environment variables](https://docs.docker.com/compose/environment-variables/).
 Here's how to specify the Github username and PAT as environment variables in the compose file:

 ```yml
 # docker-compose.yml